nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 3. View your newly created tags using the `listT` command.

    ![listT-create](images/listT-create.png)

+Failed to create tags?
+Here are some possible reasons why

 | Reason for Error                                                                                                        | Error Message                                | Remedy / Suggested course of action                                                                                        |
 |-------------------------------------------------------------------------------------------------------------------------|----------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|